RandomsCTF/write-ups/Defcamp CTF Qualification 2015/No Crypto [crypto] (200)/README.md

 7a 95 aa 2b 31 2a d8 04 3b f8 92 ba 42 3e bf 50
 ```

-As described earlier, to flip a byte of a block's plaintext we need to flip the corresponding byte of the preceding block's ciphertext, which means that changing `98` (first byte of the first block) will do the trick.
+As described earlier, to flip a byte of a block's plaintext we need to flip the corresponding byte of the preceding block's ciphertext, which means that changing `98` (first byte of the first block) will change `A` in the encoded message.
 To change `A` to `Z` we'll need to XOR `98` with `A XOR Z`, so let's find out the value with Python:

 ```
 >>> hex(0x98 ^ ord("A") ^ ord("Z"))